elk-audio/elk-docs/docs/html/_sources/documents/working_with_elk_board.md.txt

 Elk uses a redundant partition layout to guarantee that the device will always boot in a working condition regardless of corruptions or incomplete updates due to e.g. power failures.

-Therefore, it is important to remember to ***never put any files that you want to keep on the mounted root partition!*** There is a separate partition mounted under `/udata` for files that you want to preserve between system updates.
+Therefore, it is important to remember to ***never put any files that you want to keep on the mounted root partition !*** There is a separate partition mounted under */udata* for files that you want to preserve between system updates.

 The internal eMMC storage on the board is divided into four partitions:

-  * `boot`    : Boot partition with secondary bootloader and Kernel image
+  * *boot*    : Boot partition with secondary bootloader and Kernel image
-  * `rootfs1` : First copy of root filesystem
+  * *rootfs1* : First copy of root filesystem
-  * `rootfs2` : Second copy of root filesystem
+  * *rootfs2* : Second copy of root filesystem
-  * `udata`   : User data partition
+  * *udata*   : User data partition

 The reason for having two distinct root filesystem partitions is due to the power-off safe update mechanism through .swu files.
-At boot, only one of the two redundant filesystem is mounted (in `/`).
+At boot, only one of the two redundant filesystem is mounted (in */*).
 When a software update is run, it will put its contents on the root filesystem copy that is not currently mounted, and it will change the bootloader configuration to boot from it if the update is run successfully.

 It is also worth noticing that while on development images all the partitions are mounted as read/write, in production images the root filesystems are usually mounted as read-only to minimise NAND wearing and possible corruptions when powering off the device.